ENQUIRE

 It also has to be noted that as the other types are far scarcer, that rarity comes at a much, much higher price.

-Our estimates on the numbers of cupro-nickel 1919 kookaburra pennies available to private collectors.
+Our estimates on the numbers of cupro-nickel 1919 kookaburra pennies available to collectors.

 Click here to view the different designs of the 1919 Kookaburra Coins